I obtaine my PhD degree at ETH, Swiss Federal Institute of Technology, Zurich

-I’m currently a PhD candidate at Dr. David Russel Johnson Lab link at EAWAG – ETH, Swiss Federal Institute of Technology, Zurich.
+During my PhD training I worked with Dr. David Russel Johnson Lab at EAWAG and at Dani Or group at the Soil and Terrestrial Environmental Physics at ETH, Swiss Federal Institute of Technology, Zurich.

 - Metabolic specialization and the causes of diversity in microbial ecosystems.
 Johnson DR (lead PI).
 Swiss National Science Foundation.
 2014-2017.
 Felix Goldschmidt, Postdoc, Davide Ciccarese Ph.D student